 - The Smurfs had Papa Smurf pampered by his one-time love Flowerbell who fed him smurfberries in this fashion.

-- In the My Little Pony: Friendship Is Magic episode Equestria Games, while Cadance and Twilight are explaining to Spike why he's being treated as a Living Legend, one of the crystal ponies is feeding him gemstones from a chalice while he lounges on a couch, with another crystal pony fanning him with a palm leaf.
+- In the My Little Pony: Friendship Is Magic episode Equestria Games, while Cadance and Twilight are explaining to Spike why he's being treated as a Living Legend, a crystal mare feeds him gemstones from a chalice while he lounges on a couch, and a crystal stallion fans him with a palm leaf.

 - In this Order of the Stick, Miko sarcarstically suggests that the gang take in the luxury of being fanned and fed grapes.
 Haley tries to get that arranged, and is a bit annoyed to find that Roy gets the treatment later.